 - Jyväskylä is situated at the northern end of scenic Lake Päijänne in the heart of the beautiful Finnish lake district.
 Lake Päijänne, the second largest lake in Finland, offers a wide range of recreational options for inhabitants and tourists alike.
 One third of the lake is located within the area of the City of Jyväskylä.

 - Central Finland’s varied and unspoilt nature starts close to the city and attracts people with different interests all year round.
 Possible activities during the summer include hiking, biking, boating and fishing.
 There are also several golf courses in the region.
-In winter, cross-country and downhill skiing are excellent ways of relaxing.

 - Located right in the city centre is the Lutakko harbour with cosy restaurant ships and inviting sauna-rafts.
 It is also conveniently located for taking a lake cruise or a hiking trip along the Rantaraitti route.
 This highly popular pedestrian and cycling route circling around Lake Jyväsjärvi attracts both locals and visitors with its magnificent view over the lake.
 The route also features interesting art experiences.
-More information about Rantaraitti is provided in this brochure and in a separate map you can print out.

 Things to see and do

 Jyväskylä offers a great deal to see and do.
 The city possesses numerous museums and beautiful churches which are well worth a visit.
 In summer various guided tours, either on foot or by bus, are arranged.
 These provide an opportunity to explore the work of Alvar Aalto, for example, or Jyväskylä’s attractive green spaces.
 Further information about: